Toilet Leaks When Flushed? Here is how to Fix it Fast

 - Connect the water supply line back to the toilet tank.
 Do not use a wrench to tighten it.

-- Open the shut off valve and let water fill the tank.
+- Open the shut-off valve and let the water fill the tank.

-- Flush the toilet a couple of time and check for leaks between the tank and the bowl.
+- Flush the toilet a couple of times and check for leaks between the tank and the bowl.

 If a toilet leaks when flushed and the problem is the toilet tank to bowl gasket, this repair should fix it.

-When you are satisfied that the toilet is not leaking anymore, put the toilet lid back on and clean your work area.
+When you are satisfied that the toilet is no longer leaking, put the lid back on and clean your work area.

 Conclusion